 Example: Rs 6,00,000 revenue − Rs 2,40,000 COGS = Rs 3,60,000 gross profit ÷ Rs 2,00,000 ad spend = 1.8x ROI

-In this example, SEO generates 4x better ROI — but only after the 9–12 month ramp.
-In month one, SEO ROI is negative and PPC ROI is already positive.
-The comparison only makes sense across a multi-year time horizon.
+In this example, SEO comes out to roughly 4x better ROI, though only after the 9-12 month ramp.
+In month one, SEO ROI sits negative while PPC ROI is already positive.
+This comparison only makes sense across a multi-year horizon.

 Key Terms